 - How to test your touch layout in the Google Chrome mobile emulator

-You can distribute your keyboard to other users by following the instructions in these two articles:
+You can distribute your keyboard to other users by following the instructions in this article: